Fantom-foundation/go-lachesis/README.md

 Therefore, anyone intending to use this software in the USA should obtain a license from the patent holders.

-Hashgraph is based on the intuitive idea that gossiping about gossip itself yields enough information to compute a consensus ordering of events.
+Poset is based on the intuitive idea that gossiping about gossip itself yields enough information to compute a consensus ordering of events.
 It attains the theoretical limit of tolerating up to one-third of faulty nodes without compromising on speed.
 For those familiar with the jargon, it is a leaderless,